Sko007/skillshapes/README.md

 ./mvnw -Pprod clean package -DskipTests```

 cd gateway
-./mvnw -Pprod clean package -DskipTests
+./mvnw package -Pprod verify jib:dockerBuild
 ````

-This should have created 2 images skillshapes/gateway and skillshapes/microservice in docker.
+This should have created 2 images gateway and skillshapes/microservice in docker.

 ## Usage for Dockerized Deployment